riot-ci/RIOT/tests/driver_nrf24l01p/README.md

 does not consider receiver pipes.
 So ifconfig only changes settings for data pipe 0.

-If you experience a significant loss of ping responses, try not to use the module "nrf24l01p_diagnostics" because it wastes a lot of time with writing to stdout.
+If you experience a significant loss of ping responses, selectively disable calls of ```nrf24l01p_diagnostics_print_*()```, or run the releas version because it wastes a lot of time with writing to stdout.

 Also with ShockBurst as a protocol you will notice lost ping responses because ShockBurst cannot perform retransmissions.